mikumatsunaga/mikumatsunaga.github.io/_pages/research.md

 author_profile: true
 ---

-I am currently proceeding with some working papers and work in progress papers in political behavior, political economy, and extremist violence and violent attitudes.
+I am currently proceeding with some working papers and work in progress papers in political behavior, political economy, extremist violence, and violent attitudes.

 ## Selected Working Papers